carter293/Carter-Querio-notebook/thoughts/shared/research/2025-12-27-dependent-cell-status-not-updated.md

 Additionally, the dependency check happens **before** dependencies have finished executing, so even if a dependency is in `all_to_run`, its status might not yet reflect its execution result when the check runs.

+**Related Issue**: This bug also causes dependent cell results to appear "all at once" instead of sequentially, because cells that should execute in order are being incorrectly skipped or evaluated, disrupting the proper sequential execution flow.

 ## Detailed Findings

 ### System Architecture Context